charguer/cfml/export/course_ejcp_2019/README.md

 #############################################################
 # Version of Coq

-The theories compile with Coq 8.8 and they probably also compile with more recent versions.
-(Let me know otherwise.)
+The theories compile with Coq 8.8 and Coq 8.9.

 #############################################################